gaiaus/2024-us-presidential-general-election/harris/spending/paid_media/README.md

+# Harris for President -- Paid Media Disbursements
+Based on Federal Election Commission (FEC) filings: August 2023 - October 16, 2024

-In campaign finance, "paid media" refers to any form of advertising or media placement that a campaign pays for directly.
+"Paid media" refers to any form of advertising or media placement that a campaign pays for directly.
 This includes but is not limited to:
 - Television and radio advertisements
 - Digital advertising
 - Print media placements